fenago/generative-adversarial-networks/chapter_26/Lab_20.md

 X_out, _ = generate_fake_samples(g_model, X_in, 0)
 # scale all pixels from [-1,1] to [0,1]

-### 26.4.
-How to Develop a CycleGAN to Translate Horse to Zebra

-559

 X_in = (X_in + 1) / 2.0
 X_out = (X_out + 1) / 2.0